TruebitProtocol/truebit-eth/README.md

 npm i
 sh compile.sh
 ```
 Once you have the samples running, try using the files `compile.sh`, `contract.sol`, and `send.js`, and `../deploy.js` as templates for issuing your own tasks directly from smart contracts.
-Alternatively, follow the .json template [above](Writing-task-outputs-via-Truebit-OS) to launch your task within Truebit OS.
+Alternatively, follow the .json template [above](#Writing-task-outputs-via-Truebit-OS) to launch your task within Truebit OS.

 When building and executing your own tasks, you may have to adjust some of the interpreter execution parameters, including:

-`memory-size`: how deep the merkle tree for memory should be
+`memory-size`: how deep the Merkle tree for memory should be

-`table-size`: how deep the merkle tree for the call table should be
+`table-size`: how deep the Merkle tree for the call table should be

-`globals-size`: how deep the merkle tree for the globals table have
+`globals-size`: how deep the Merkle tree for the globals table have

-`stack-size`: how deep the merkle tree for the stack have
+`stack-size`: how deep the Merkle tree for the stack have

-`call-stack-size`: how deep the merkle tree for the call stack have
+`call-stack-size`: how deep the Merkle tree for the call stack have

  See this [file](https://github.com/TrueBitFoundation/truebit-eth/tree/master/ocaml-offchain/interpreter/main/main.ml#L138) for a complete list of interpreter options.